Sunday, October 27, 2024

 Discovering a Rare Find—Twice!

-A few weeks ago, on October 2nd, I was in Kyoto, Japan, to visit the newly opened Nintendo Museum (more on that experience will come in a future post).
+A few weeks ago, on October 2nd, I was in Kyoto, Japan, to visit the newly opened Nintendo Museum.

-The day before my museum visit, I had the privilege of being among the first to view a historic document recently uncovered by a fellow researcher: Nintendo’s earliest known advertisement, an astonishing 130 years old.
+The day before my museum visit, I was lucky to view a historic document recently uncovered by a fellow researcher: Nintendo’s earliest known advertisement, an astonishing 130 years old.

 And a day after the museum visit, the discovery of a second copy of that document was truly remarkable.